Andrea Rabagliati

-Andrea Carlo Francisco Rabagliati (1843 in Scotland – 7 December 1930 in Bradford, England) was a physician and author of books on dietary practice.
+Andrea Carlo Francisco Rabagliati (22 May 1843 – 7 December 1930) was a Scottish physician, naturopath and author of books on dietary practice.

 Career

-Andrea Rabagliati was the son of Giacomo Rabagliati, a political refugee from Italy, and Caroline Kinnison.
+Rabagliati was born in Edinburgh in 1843.
+He was the son of Giacomo Rabagliati, a political refugee from Italy, and Caroline Kinnison.
 Giacomo first appeared in an article in the Scotsman newspaper in December 1827, offering his services as a teacher of French, Italian, and Spanish.
 The Scotsman stated, "suffice it to say, that he (Giacomo) is expatriated from Italy for having carried arms in defence of the liberties of his country, and seeks an asylum and a field for the exercise of his talents in the city."

-Andrea graduated with a Master of Arts from the University of Edinburgh, spent some time in Demerara in what was then British Guyana, then arrived in Bradford as a young house surgeon at the Royal Infirmary.
-He was invested as a Fellow, Royal College of Surgeons of Edinburgh (F.R.C.S.E.).
-He lived in Whinbrae, Ben Rhydding, Yorkshire, England.
+In 1860, Rabagliati spent two years in British Guiana with his uncle.
+He studied medicine at Edinburgh University and qualified M.B. in 1869 and M.D. in 1872.
+He won a gold medal for his thesis on relapsing fever.
+He was assistant medical officer to the Bradford Workhouse and was house surgeon to the Bradford Infirmary in 1870.
+He began private practice in 1872.
+He was appointed surgeon to the Bradford Infirmary in 1877 and a medical officer to the Bradford Fever Hospital.
+He was invested as a Fellow of the Royal College of Surgeons of Edinburgh in 1890.
+He was a consulting surgeon to Bingley Hospital and established St. Catherine's Home for Cancer.

+Rabagliati resided in Ben Rhydding.
 He married Helen Priscilla McLaren, daughter of Duncan McLaren and Priscilla Bright McLaren (sister of John Bright), on 25 May 1877.
 She was the President of Ben Rhydding Women's Unionist Association for 28 years and of the Wharfedale Conservative Women's Club for several years after World War One.
 They had five children including Euan Rabagliati, Duncan Silvestro Rabagliati OBE, Catherine Rabagliati MBE (Mayor of Paddington) and Herman Victor Rabagliati.

-Dieting
+He was a member of the Yorkshire branch of the British Medical Association from 1888 to 1892 and was president of the branch from 1893 to 1894.
+Rabagliati argued against the germ theory of disease.